Whimsy Stick

 TL;DR

-The Actual Mechanism Behind Bonding
+The Actual Mechanism Behind How to Bond with Your Dog

 The bond that actually matters — the kind that makes a dog choose to engage with you over environmental distractions, respond to your cues when it’s hard, and settle near you because they want to rather than because there’s nowhere else to go — that bond is built through something specific: the dog learning that good things consistently happen through you.
+That behavioral bond — the one that changes how your dog responds under real conditions — is exactly what structured play produces when you know how to bond with your dog correctly.

 That’s the mechanism.
 Everything else — time, affection, consistent routine — supports it, but doesn’t replace it.
+Everything that follows in this guide is built on this foundation — it is the core mechanism behind how to bond with your dog effectively and durably.

 — Christopher Lee Moran, Instinctual Balance Dog Training